PrinceS17/veins_app/README.md

 ### 2, About the Softwares (version)
 The framework works on both Linux and Windows systems and it is mainly built and tested on ubuntu 16.04 LTS.
 SUMO 0.30.0, OMNeT++ 5.1.1, Veins 4.6 are used for simulation.
-For details about installing Veins, please refer to here[1].
+For details about installing Veins, please refer to [Veins tutorial][1].

 [1]:[http://veins.car2x.org/tutorial/]